 Inside and out, Vancouver Island delivers.
-Our handful of vibrant urban centres percolate with sophisticated pleasures, walkabouts and diversions.
+Our handful of vibrant urban centres percolate with sophisticated pleasures, engaging walkabouts and plentiful diversions.
 And our smaller, mostly coastal towns woo visitors with come-as-you-are friendliness, charm and scenic wow.
-Whether on a staycation or visiting from afar, everyone is invited to settle in for the duration to relax, rejuvenate and customize each day’s activities based on personal interests, fitness levels, curiosities and passions.
+Whether on a staycation or visiting from afar, you’re invited to settle in for the duration to relax and rejuvenate.
+Stick to a pre-planned itinerary.
+Or make it up as you go when customizing each day’s activities based on personal interests, fitness levels, curiosities and passions.

 Indulge in our celebrated local food, wine and beer scenes.
 Enjoy music, theatre, arts and a year-round festival calendar.
 Shop for unique Island-made products.
 Stroll through magical botanical gardens and along manicured golf courses.
-Or hang out in museums, artist studios, community halls and no end of funky coffee shops packed with friendly locals delighted to share their own Island secrets and best-places with the inquisitive.
+Or hang out in museums, artist studios, community halls and no end of funky coffee shops packed with friendly locals delighted to share their own Island tips and secret places with the inquisitive.

 Yet it’s outdoors under nature’s big top that Vancouver Island really shines.
-There’s a reason readers of two of the world’s top travel magazines – Travel + Leisure and Condé Nast Traveler – repeatedly give us the nod as one of the best islands in both North America and the world.
+There’s a reason readers of two of the world’s top travel magazines – Travel + Leisure and Condé Nast Traveler – repeatedly give us the nod as one of the best islands in both North America and the world (including a repeat #1 rating as top island in North America in Travel + Leisure’s 2014 World’s Best Awards).
 Evidently they see the same beauty as fur-trader James Douglas did back in 1842 when he declared the Island “a perfect Eden.”
-National Geographic evidently agrees: the magazine’s editors recently dedicated 10 percent of its summary of Canada’s top-50 places to the Island region by including Tofino, Victoria, the Gulf Islands, the Discovery Passage and the Great Bear Rainforest in the tally.
+National Geographic clearly agrees: the magazine’s editors dedicated 10 percent of its summary of Canada’s top-50 places to the Island region by including Tofino, Victoria, the Gulf Islands, the Discovery Passage and the Great Bear Rainforest in the tally.

-Rather than showcasing our myriad creature comforts, however, the Outdoor Guide is a breezy overview of the possibilities for fresh-air enthusiasts keen to lose themselves in nature by hiking, paddling, surfing, biking, fishing and actively exploring this magnificent, largely unspoilt western edge of the New World.
+Rather than showcasing our creature comforts however, the Outdoor Guide is a breezy overview of the possibilities for fresh-air enthusiasts keen to lose themselves in nature by hiking, paddling, surfing, biking, fishing and actively exploring this magnificent, largely unspoilt western edge of the New World.

 Islanders reside here for many good lifestyle reasons, yet one of the foremost is easy access to the Island’s trove of idyllic getaway spots.
 It takes just eight hours to drive Vancouver Island stem to stern on smooth ribbons of tarmac.
 At every turn there are well-mapped and signed departure points into a natural environment that’s open 24/7 year-round.
 Coastal trails, seawalls, marinas and boat ramps tap into the Island’s 3,340 km (2,137 miles) of coastline.
 Or head inland to parks, lakes, river valleys, alpine meadows and mountain peaks – variously sweet and challenging, mild and wild.